v-industries-lv/ausma-ai-documents/README.md

 * Create a room.
 You can also think of a room as a session or a conversion.
 The LLM will remember what you've talked about earlier.
 However, the longer the conversion goes the longer it will take to generate each consecutive answer.
 We recommend creating a separate room for each topic or unrelated question.
 * When first joining the room you will be prompted to enter a username.
 This will be the name associated with the questions you ask from this browser.
 * Join the room, by clicking "Join".
-* Select the RAG type.
-If unsure, select `OCR+LLM`
+* Select knowledge base:
-  * `None` - **does not use the documents you've load**, relies on the (general) knowledge of the LLM itself.
+  * `None` - **does not use the documents you've loaded**, just runs the model in chat mode.
-  * `Raw` - uses raw text strings in the documents.
-Does not handle text inside pictures.
-  * `OCR+LLM` - converts each page to a picture, uses optical character recognition to parse and uses an LLM to clean up the output.
+  * `<knowledge base name>` - model uses RAG approach - receives relevant documents from vectorstore based on your query.
+This enhances the response with document aware context.
 * Choose a LLM model from the installed models and you are ready to ask your questions.

 ### Examples